 The federal CCDF Grants are also used to administer child care licensing and quality programs.
-ODJFS currently licenses the following care centers and home types:
+The following care centers and home types are licensed:

 - Child Care Centers: care for seven or more children at one time; - Family Child Care Type A Homes: care for seven to 12 children (or four to 12 children if four children are under two years of age) cared for in the provider's home.
 The provider's own children under six years of age must be included in the total count; - Family Child Care Type B Homes serving children through the publicly funded child care program: care for one to six children cared for in the provider's personal home.
 No more than three children may be under the age of two.
 The provider's own children under six years of age must be included in the total count.
-Anyone can provide care for no more than six children or no more than three children under the age of two years in their home without a license, however, in order to receive payment for serving families eligible for PFCC, the Type B home provider must be licensed by ODJFS;
+Anyone can provide care for no more than six children or no more than three children under the age of two years in their home without a license, however, in order to receive payment for serving families eligible for PFCC, the Type B home provider must be licensed; - Child day camps: programs which care for only school age children and operate for less than seven hours each day during the time school is not in session, and conducts at least 50% of its program outdoors.
+Child day camps must register each year.
+To receive payment for serving children in publicly funded child care, the child day camp must be accredited by the American Camping Association (ACA) and submit their ACA certificate annually along with the day camp registration.